-Mestres family was the first producer to register the word CAVA in 1959, aiming to inform the consumer that this was a sparkling wine, aged in a cellar, using the words "wines made in cellar" (vins de cava).
-First ones to produce a cava “non-dosage” in 1945, Visol (translates to: only wine).
+Mestres family was the first producer to register the word CAVA, in 1959 by Joseph Mestres.
+This was to inform the consumer that this was a sparkling wine, aged in a cellar, using the words "wines made in cellar" (vins de cava).
+They were also the first ones to produce a cava “non-dosage” in 1945, Visol (translating to: only wine).

-They have always used the traditional grapes of their terroir: Xarel.lo, Parellada, and Macabeu, all of them, hand harvested on their own 74 acres of vineyards situated at 690 feet above sea level, some of the oldest vineyards in the area.
+Mestres only uses the traditional grapes of their terroir: Xarel-lo, Parellada, and Macabeu.
+All of them are hand harvested on their own 74 acres of vineyards, situated at 690 feet above sea level, some of the oldest vineyards in the area.

-To protect their patrimony, no insecticides, or herbicides, are used at the vineyard, and pruning is carried out to reduce their vigor, therefore producing grapes of greater ripeness, and intensity.
+To protect their patrimony, no insecticides, or herbicides, are used at the vineyard, and pruning is carried out to reduce their vigor.
+Therefore, grapes are produced of greater ripeness and intensity.

 Today, they still use traditional methods taught by their ancestors, including long aging in caves, the youngest of their wines, aged 20 months.
 All of the wines in their cellar are Reserva or Gran Reserva.